 The City owns and operates a secondary sewage wastewater treatment plant (WWTP), over 100 miles of sanitary sewer piping, 23 pump stations, and over 3,200 individual septic tank effluent pumping/gravity systems.
 The sewer system served 7,368 customers in 2014.
 All domestic, commercial, and industrial waste flows are treated at the WWTP.
 The plant is a conventional activated sludge treatment plant built in 1972 and upgraded in 2000 and again in a phased expansion in 2010 through 2014.
 The WWTP has a maximum monthly average flow of 6.1 million gallons per day (mgpd), and a peak hour flow rating of 13.44 mgpd.
-The City's public sewer system is depicted on the sewer system map included in Appendix H. The WWTP consists of primary screens, primary clarifiers, aeration basins, secondary clarifiers, ultra-violet disinfection, effluent filters, and anaerobic digesters.
+Map 5-2 displays the City's public sewer system.
+The WWTP consists of primary screens, primary clarifiers, aeration basins, secondary clarifiers, ultraviolet disinfection, effluent filters, and anaerobic digesters.
 The effluent from the WWTP is discharged into the Columbia River.